radiorabe/nowplaying/README.md

 The nowplaying project grabs info from RaBes playout solution and publishes them to broadcast vectors like DAB+ and Webstreams.

-It also takes care of generating our live ticker at songitcker.rabe.ch.
+It also takes care of generating our live ticker at songticker.rabe.ch.

 ## Overview